 In: Bringing Sociology to International Relations: World Politics as Differentiation Theory, Cambridge UP 2011.

-In their introduction to this volume, Mathias Albert, Barry Buzan and Michael Zürn suggest that long-term structural change in the international system can be analyzed in terms of the interaction between, and relative importance of, three different forms of social differentiation: segmentary, stratificatory and functional.
-The present chapter argues that international institutions address, and can contribute to solve, the tensions between the “demands” of different functional subsystems.
+Long-term structural change in the international system can be analyzed in terms of the interaction between, and relative importance of, three different forms of social differentiation: segmentary, stratificatory and functional.
+International institutions address, and can contribute to solve, the tensions between the “demands” of different functional subsystems.
 Much is known about how international institutions can reduce conflict and promote cooperation among states; but less is known about how, indeed whether, international institutions may affect the tensions that characterize a functionally differentiated world society.
 The chapter thus has three aims.
 The first is to explore what it would mean for an international institution to promote “coordination” between functional subsystems in addition to coordination between social segments in the political subsystem, i.e. states.
 The second is to suggest some of the mechanisms through which that may happen.
 The third is to illustrate how such mechanisms may operate in practice by discussing the case of the international sanitary conferences in the nineteenth century.

 In: Handbook of Transnational Governance, Polity Press 2011.